Betty Osceola: June 22, 2025: Defend the Sacred, No Alligator Alcatraz

 Osceola organized an Indigenous-led prayer gathering in opposition to the proposed Dade-Collier Training and Transition Airport (TNT) project (formerly known as the Everglades Jetport).
-The event drew an estimated 700 to 1,000 participants from diverse backgrounds who voiced concern over plans to construct a United States Immigration and Customs Enforcement (ICE) detention center on the site which many now call Alligator Alcatraz.
-Opponents consider the project inhumane and environmentally harmful, particularly given the area's ecological and cultural significance.
+The event drew an estimated 700 to 1,000 participants from diverse backgrounds who voiced concern over plans to construct the first federally-funded, state-run camp for immigration detainees.
 As of June 24, 2025, The Miami Herald reported that construction on the site had begun.

 2023: Honor the Ancestors around the Miami Circle in Brickell

 March 18, 2023: Honor the Ancestors

 Osceola organized a mile-long peaceful prayer walk in opposition to the developing of a site of historical significance not only for Native American culture but for humanity.
 The walkers journeyed from Brickell Park, around the Miami Circle, stopping at 444 Brickell Avenue and ending at 77 SE 5th Street, at this last site archaeologists have uncovered human remains, and other artifacts possibly pre-dating the pyramids of Egypt.
 The site is located in an area that used to be inhabited by the Tequesta people for thousands of years and in the vicinity of the Miami Circle in Brickell, Miami.